thepirat000/Audit.NET/src/Audit.DynamicProxy/README.md

 - [Comments and Custom Fields](#custom-fields-and-comments) provided

 With this information you can know who did the operation, and also measure performance, observe exceptions thrown and get statistics about usage of your classes.

+> **Async** calls are logged when the asynchronous call ends; as a continuation task, so the Audit Event includes the actual duration and result.

 ## Output Details